DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/metricserver.md

 Only the most recent value of each metric will be remembered.

-Users looking to access historical data should look into Prometheus and Grafana packages as part of Big Bang's [monitoring stack](https://repo1.dso.mil/big-bang/product/packages/monitoring).
+Users looking to access historical data should look into Prometheus and Grafana packages as part of BigBang's [monitoring stack](https://repo1.dso.mil/big-bang/product/packages/monitoring).

 ### Istio Configuration